 L.J.
 Sellers (Guest Blogger)

 L.J.
-Sellers is an award-winning journalist and the author of the bestselling Detective Jackson mystery/suspense series.
-L.J. also has three standalone thrillers.
-When not plotting murders, she enjoys performing standup comedy, cycling, social networking, and attending mystery conferences.
-She’s also been known to jump out of airplanes.
+Sellers is an award-winning journalist and the author of the Detective Jackson mystery/suspense series based in Eugene, OR, as well as two standalone thrillers.
+Her fourth Jackson story, Passions of the Dead, will be released in November.
+When not plotting murders, L.J. enjoys performing standup comedy, cycling, social networking, attending mystery conferences, editing fiction manuscripts, and jumping out of airplanes.